eckozero/CLIc/BUGLOG.md

 > ~~Evalutates moves that have character 0 as a letter and character 1 as a number incorrectly~~

+> No checkmate rules (see feature creep, 08/12/13)

 All in, things are shaping up nicely.
 I mean, seriously.
 I can almost _taste_ completion. ~~Check is going to be a bugger though.~~ Check is coming along